Last Updated on

 The international bus station (Stacioni Qendrore i linjave Nderkombetare) is located near the Tirana Ring Centre and is more organised than the other two terminals.

 Bus to and from the airport: If you want to get to the airport then you will need to catch the Rinas Express which leaves every hour from 7 am until 6 pm.
 You can find the bus stop on Rruga Devijimi.

 *Please be aware that timetables in Albania frequently change so the best way to find out when a bus departs is usually not online.
 It is best to ask your accommodation hosts or even a local working at a café or restaurant.
 Everyone in Albania is extremely friendly and is willing to help so one way or another you will easily find the time your bus leaves!

-There’s your guide on not things to do in Tirana, but where to eat, stay and drink!
-It really is your ultimate guide on Tirana.
+There’s your guide on all the great things to do in Tirana, and also where to eat, stay and drink!
+It really is your ultimate travel guide to Tirana.

 Other articles you will love:

 - A travel guide to Saranda

 - 10 of the Most Beautiful Beaches in Albania